Additional Resources

 Research Tips Thursdays

 Research Tips Thursdays is a webinar series created by the UCF Libraries one Thursday each month.
-Some of the early videos are longer on length (30-40 minutes) but the more recent ones are short (2-3:00 minutes and focus on specific skills that all researchers need to know.
+Some of the early videos are longer in length (30-40 minutes) but the more recent ones are short (2-3:00 minutes and focus on specific skills that all researchers need to know.
 Topics include evaluating resources, the research process, search strategies, and tips for success.
 See the RTT website for more information.

 Undergraduate Research Opportunities